 Stress.
 It’s what’s for dinner.
 And breakfast.
 And lunch.
 The stress of a pandemic + recession during a toxically divisive election year is a lot to process.
 And by the looks of our behavior, we aren’t coping well.
 The threat of a deadly virus and financial insecurity is pushing many of us to our boiling points.
 Managing heightened levels of stress is something I’ve studied my entire adult life.
 As a child of an abusive parent, hypervigilance was all I knew.
-Human beings are wired to rely on fight or flight reactivity.
-The threat of a deadly virus and financial insecurity is pushing many of us to our boiling points.
 Through therapy, I’ve learned How to Cope with Stress by Surfing the Moment.
 All things considered, I thought it might be helpful to share my techniques with you.

 How to Cope with Stress By Surfing the Moment

 Imagine you’ve worked remotely all day (or if unemployed, incessantly searched online for opportunities), you homeschooled your kids, assembled multiple breakfasts, lunches, and snacks, washed an absurd number of dishes, folded laundry, made a grocery run, disinfected said groceries, cooked dinner, and then absorbed the evening news.
 Someone in your family says something you perceive as insensitive, another leaves their dirty dish on the counter, and yet another pees on the toilet seat — leaving it all for you to clean.
 Reactively stressed yet?

-Y’all know about cortisol, right?
 Our bodies produce cortisol when we’re stressed.
 Current societal circumstances have thrust many of us into a persistent release of cortisol.
 These heightened levels can cause weight gain, suppressed immune systems, as well as gastrointestinal, heart, and infertility issues.
 So how do we cope with stress before it severely impacts our health and well-being?

 For example, my favorite sensory soothers are: